-It is not an exaggeration to say that certain investors, traders, and speculators (and perhaps even you) could one day log into a brokerage, commodities, or futures account only to discover that the assets they had spent a lifetime accumulating were gone, seized by the firm's creditors because the broker pledged client funds as collateral and defaulted on the debt.
+It is not an exaggeration to say that certain investors, traders, and speculators (and perhaps even you) could one day log into a brokerage, commodities, or futures account only to discover that the assets they had spent a lifetime accumulating were gone, seized by the firm's creditors because the broker has pledged client funds as collateral and defaulted on the debt.

-What Hypothecation Is
+What Is Hypothecation?

-The term hypothecation refers to taking certain assets and pledging them as collateral for a debt; collateral that can be seized in the event of a default.
-For example, if you buy a home and take out a mortgage, you are entering into a hypothecation agreement because, while you retain title to the house, failure to pay the mortgage can result in the bank or lender seizing it.
+The term hypothecation refers to taking certain assets and pledging them as collateral for a debt—collateral that can be seized in the event of a default.
+For example, if you buy a home and take out a mortgage, you are entering into a hypothecation agreement because, while you retain the title to the house, failure to pay the mortgage can result in the bank or the lender seizing it.

-What Rehypothecation Is
+What Is Rehypothecation?

 Imagine you have $100,000 worth of Coca-Cola shares parked in a brokerage account.
 You have opted for a margin account, meaning you can borrow against your stock if you desire, either to make a withdrawal without having to sell shares or to purchase additional investments.
 You decide you want to buy $100,000 worth of Procter & Gamble on top of your Coke shares and figure you'll be able to come up with the money over the next three or four months, paying off the margin debt that is created.